Bagan, Myanmar

 But in the end, it was all so worth it.

-Later on that day, we rented a horse cart to take us to see the temples.
+Later on that day, we rented a horse cart to take us to see the famous temples of Bagan.
 Individually, they are not as intricate as Angkor temples but I like these temples in Bagan so much better.

 For one, they’re almost completely deserted.
 Almost eerily so.
 We didn’t have to compete with busloads of sweaty tourists, jostling elbows to get inside.